jbock-java/jbock/README.md

 * To generate concise parser code from a command line interface that's declared via annotations.
 * To give the end user clear feedback if the input is invalid.
-* To print usage text that looks similar to a GNU man page.
+* To print usage text that looks similar to a GNU man page, when the `--help` parameter is passed.

 ### User feedback is important.